-All Danube countries with territories greater than 2,000 km are Contracting Parties to the Convention.
+All Danube countries with territories greater than 2,000 km2 are Contracting Parties to the Convention.
 These include Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Germany, Hungary, Moldova, Montenegro, Romania, Republic of Serbia, Slovak Republic, Slovenia, and Ukraine (Box 7).
 The EU is also a Contracting Party to the Convention.
-The International Commission for the Protection of the Danube River (ICPDR) is the organisation established by the Convention.
+The International Commission for the Protection of the Danube River (ICPDR) is the organisation established by the Convention's Contracting Parties to facilitate multilateral cooperation and for implementing the Convention.
 Among other activities, the Contracting Parties have agreed to periodically assess the quality conditions of the Danube River (Box 8).